 - Ley de Modernización del Estado (Law for the Modernization of the State) December 31, 1993.

-- Ley para la Reforma de las Finanzas Públicas (Law for the reform of the public finances) April 30, 1999.
+- Ley para la Reforma de las Finanzas Públicas (Law for the reform of the public finances) April 30, 1999, amended on December 29, 2007.

 - Ley que regula las declaraciones patrimoniales juramentadas (Law that regulates the patrimony declaration) May 16, 2003